hashicorp/terraform-provider-azurerm/website/docs/r/app_service_virtual_network_connection_gateway.html.markdown

 * `resync_required` - Is resync required?

-* `routes` - (Array) One or more `route` block defined below.

----

-A `route` block supports the following:
-* `name` - Resource Name.
-* `route_type` - The type of route this is: DEFAULT - By default, every app has routes to the local address ranges specified by RFC1918 INHERITED - Routes inherited from the real Virtual Network routes STATIC - Static route set on the app only.
-Valid values are `DEFAULT`, `INHERITED`, `STATIC`
-* `start_address` The starting address for the route.
-* `end_address` - The ending address for the route.
----

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 60 minutes) Used when creating the App Services Virtual Network Connection Gateway.
+* `create` - (Defaults to 30 minutes) Used when creating the App Services Virtual Network Connection Gateway.
-* `update` - (Defaults to 60 minutes) Used when updating the App Services Virtual Network Connection Gateway.
+* `update` - (Defaults to 30 minutes) Used when updating the App Services Virtual Network Connection Gateway.
-* `read` - (Defaults to 10 minutes) Used when retrieving the App Services Virtual Network Connection Gateway.
+* `read` - (Defaults to 5 minutes) Used when retrieving the App Services Virtual Network Connection Gateway.
-* `delete` - (Defaults to 60 minutes) Used when deleting the App Services Virtual Network Connection Gateway.
+* `delete` - (Defaults to 30 minutes) Used when deleting the App Services Virtual Network Connection Gateway.

 ## Import